Quickstart: SCITT Statements (Preview)

 Create a Signing Key

-If you already have a COSE Key, skip ahead to Generating a Payload
+If you already have a signing key, skip ahead to Generating a Payload

-For the Quickstart, create a testing COSE Key which DataTrails will cryptographically validate upon registration
+For the Quickstart, create a testing key which DataTrails will cryptographically validate upon registration

 openssl ecparam -name prime256v1 -genkey -out $SIGNING_KEY